Hack4Eugene/SpeedUpAmerica/README.md

 Welcome!

-_The current implementation of SpeedUpAmerica has scaled to cover the state of Oregon (June 2019), with Washington and Idaho to come online next (July 2019)._
+_The current implementation of SpeedUpAmerica has scaled to cover the state of Oregon in June 2019.
+Washington and Idaho were added in July 2019.
+State and county boundaries are being added sometime during August 2019._

 ## Digital Inclusion